Table of Contents

 How can you reduce credit card transaction fees?

-There are number of ways to reduce your credit card transaction fees.
+There are a number of ways to reduce your credit card transaction fees.
 Here are a few:

 When possible, accept cards in person.